OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/active_tol.rst

 other disc is greater than 1 diameter.

 The code for this is below.
 We used an `ExecComp` because the equation for distance is simple to write.

-To make a point about derivative calculation, we created our own `ExecComp2` that inherits from `ExecComp` and increments a counter every time `apply_linear` (which is the workhorse derivatives function) is called.
+To make a point about derivative calculation, we use OpenMDAO's built-in profiling.
+This time, when we set up the profiler, we tell it to only count every time `apply_linear` (which is the workhorse derivatives function) is called on `Component`.
+The output will be placed in a file that we can process later.

 .. testcode:: active_tol_example